 February and March are most likely going to be the greatest opportunity you have to buy an air conditioner at the lowest price you’ll find for the year.
 At this time, manufacturers have already released their latest models, and those will be the more expensive options that are laid out in front of you.
 However, they will still have a quantity of their older systems, and they’ll want to get rid of them to make new for the more advanced, more attractive equipment.
 That’s when they’re more likely to drop their cost of air conditioning replacements.

-One example is when you have another HVAC system that needs to be replaced or if you're purchasing something new like an air filtration system.
+So you’re wondering, how do I get the best deal on a new HVAC system?
+One example is when you have another HVAC system that needs to be replaced or if you’re purchasing something new, like an air filtration system.
 Plenty of heating and cooling companies will work with customers that have to buy two systems at once.
 In turn, they may offer you a package deal if you install an air filtration system and replace your AC simultaneously.
 If that appointment is scheduled during the winter months, you will likely get a reduced rate.

 If you’re unsure of how to determine if it’s time for a new air conditioner, there are several indicators that you can easily watch for and pinpoint on your own: